labex-labs/open-source-labs/linux/30-bash-scripts/challenge-get-user-input/solutions/step1-solution.md

 #!/bin/bash
 echo "Enter Your Name"
 read name
-echo "Welcome $name to LinuxHint"
+echo "Welcome $name to LabEx"
 ```

 Save this script as 'user_input.sh' and run it with the following command: